clicknium/clicknium-docs/doc/automation/image.md

 - set_text: input_method should be `keyboardsimulatewithclick`

 ## Example
-If the application or the target UI element can not be located by all other automation technologies and the area image is stable, user can try image locator.
+If the application or the target UI element can not be located by other automation technologies when the area image is stable, users can try image locator.